JudythG/Python2-Class-Exercises/README.md

 * '    Luminescent Threads: Connections to Octavia E. Butler, edited by Alexandra Pierce, and Mimi Mondal (Twelfth Planet Press)'

 Parse file hugo_2018.txt
-Working for all lines except one that has a differnet format:
+Working for all lines except one that has a different format:
-* “Sun, Moon, Dust” by Ursula Vernon, (Uncanny, May/June 2017)
+* “Sun, Moon, Dust” by Ursula Vernon, (Uncanny, May/June 2017) We were told raw data is tricky.